Kariuki79/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 13. Insert in sorted linked list
 A function in C that inserts a number into a sorted singly linked list.

+14. Smile in the mirror
+A program that prints the ASCII alphabet, in reverse order, alternating lowercase and uppercase (z in lowercase and Y in uppercase), not followed by a newline